 The Director Index Number (DIN) is the number through which the Registrar of Companies (ROC), Ministry of Corporate Affairs (MCA), Government of India, identifies directors of companies.
 A director of a company is thus required to register his/her DIN to deal with the MCA.
-The e-form DIR 3 for the purpose of DIN registration shall be digitally signed and uploaded on MCA21 portal.
+The e-form DIR 3 for the purpose of DIN registration shall be digitally signed and uploaded on the MCA21 portal.
 Particulars filled in e-form DIR-3 should match with the details given in the supporting documents, failing which DIN application will be rejected.
-Those who prefer e form INC 29 for registration of the company need not apply separately for DIN.
+Those who prefer e-form INC 29 for registration of the company need not apply separately for DIN.
 Under INC 29 process 3 directors are eligible for DIN registration.
-If there are more than 3 directors in the company, they have to separately apply for DIN by filing e-form DIR-3 (Click here to know more information and documents required for registration of DIN).
+If there are more than 3 directors in the company, they have to separately apply for DIN by filing e-form DIR-3 (Click Registration of DIN to know the details).

 Reservation of Company’s name:

 The Central Registration Centre (CRC) of MCA process the application for reservation of name received in e-form INC-1 with the prescribed fee as provided in the companies (registration of offices and fees) Rules,2014.
 In the customary process, application, form INC-1 allows you to submit six options for your company name, in order of preference.
 However, if you have preferred all in one e-form INC-29 for registration/incorporation of a company, the system allows you to give you only one option for your company’s name.
 Therefore it is important to understand the MCA’s naming guidelines before selecting a name for your company.
-(Click here to know more on ‘the process of reservation of Name’ and amendments made to certain clauses and rules in the Companies (incorporation) Rules 2014 vide notification dated 22nd January 2016.)
+(Click ‘Reservation of Name’ to know amendments made to certain clauses and rules in the Companies (incorporation) Rules 2014 vide notification dated 22nd January 2016.)

 Certificate of Incorporation and allotment of CIN:

-The Ministry of Corporate Affairs (MCA) has introduced integrated e-Form INC-29, for registration and obtaining above certificates that lessens paperwork to a large extent.
-This new 8 pages e-form INC 29 is used as an alternate process to do away with earlier process of filing out several forms separately for allotment of DIN, Name of the company and Certificate of Incorporation.
-(Click here to know more on registration/incorporation process through e-form INC-29).
+The Ministry of Corporate Affairs (MCA) has introduced integrated e-Form INC-29, for registration and obtaining the number of certificates that reduces paperwork to a large extent.
+This new 8 pages e-form INC 29 is used as an alternate process to do away with the earlier process of submitting several forms separately for allotment of DIN, Name of the company and Certificate of Incorporation.
+(Click INC -29 to know more)

-Remember, INC 29 is only an alternate option available to you for registration of new company.
-You can also register your company through earlier customary method by filing INC-7 form.
-In customary method the process of application for DSC, DIN and reservation of name for same as mentioned above.
+Remember, INC 29 is only an alternate option available to you for registration of the new company.
+You can also register your company through the earlier customary method by filing INC-7 form.
+In the customary method the process of application for DSC, DIN, and reservation of the name for same as mentioned above.
 The promoters thereafter have to apply for incorporation of the company along with Memorandum of Association and Article of Association in -INC 7 and furnishing details of Directors and registered office-INC-22.
 (Click here to know requirements of filing INC-7 for incorporation of a company)

-The Registrar of Companies on satisfaction of requirements specified in section 33(1) and 33(2) have been complied with the company will generate a Certificate of incorporation and send the same to the user as an attachment to the email and the company is registered and CIN is allotted.
+The Registrar of Companies on the satisfaction of requirements, specified in section 33(1) and 33(2) will generate a Certificate of incorporation and send the same to the user as an attachment to the email and the company is registered and CIN is allotted.
 The Corporate Identification Number (CIN No. or CIN Code) contains unique 21 numbers along with its approved name.